 where SFNstart time and slotstart time are the SFN and slot, respectively, of the first transmission of PDSCH where the configured downlink assignment was (re-)initialised.

+NOTE : In case that the SFN is unaligned in a cell group, the SFN of the concerned serving cell is used to calculate the occurrences of SPS.